oracle-livelabs/database/datapump-xtts-migration/04-prepare-m5/prepare-m5.md

     </copy>
     ```

-    * Full transportable export/import moves all tablespaces except for the system tablspaces.
+    * Full transportable export/import moves all tablespaces except for the system tablespaces.
     * UNDO and TEMP tablespaces are never migrated.
 New UNDO and TEMP tablespaces are created in the target database.

     <details>